jumpstarter-dev/website/website/content/en/docs/getting-started/distributed-mode/install.md

 ---
-title: Installation
+title: Service Installation
 weight: 1
 description: >
-  This section contains the installation instructions for the Jumpstarter distributed service, and the python framework.
+  This section contains the installation instructions for the Jumpstarter distributed service.
 ---

-## Installing the distributed service

 When building a distributed environment with Jumpstarter, you will need to install the Jumpstarter distributed service.
 This service is responsible for managing the devices, and the communication between the devices and and clients.

-You will need an OpenShift or Kubernetes deployment, and the right kubeconfig file with admin credentials.
-Alternatively you can setup a local Kubernetes cluster with [kind](https://kind.sigs.k8s.io/) following the instructions below.
+You will need an OpenShift or Kubernetes deployment, and the right kubeconfig file with admin credentials (at least the first install may need assistance from your cluster administrator for the purpose of installing the service CRDs).

+Alternatively you can setup a local Kubernetes cluster with [kind](https://kind.sigs.k8s.io/) (kubernetes in docker) following the instructions below.

 {{% alert title="Note" color="info" %}}
 The direct helm install will auto-generate random router and controller secrets, but if you use ArgoCD make sure to set these values to unique values.